 Overall, factors like good value for the money, easy to make purchases, convenient shopping experience, lowest price and quality of products were most frequently reported by consumers as important to engendering their loyalty.
 However, when household income is taken into consideration, a different picture emerges.

-Middle-class consumers are more likely to list convenient shopping experience and VIP benefits and experience as important to their loyalty.
+Middle-class consumers are more likely to list convenient shopping experience, feel the retailer is socially responsible and VIP benefits and experience as important to their loyalty.

 After consumers identified their most important loyalty drivers, they were asked to rank those factors.
-Less affluent consumers placed lowest price at the top, while respondents from household incomes greater than $50,000 ranked good value for the money as their number one loyalty driver.
+Less affluent consumers placed lowest price at the top, while respondents from households with incomes greater than $25,000 ranked good value for the money as their number one loyalty driver.

-Consumer Income Impact When All Things Are Equal
+Impact of Consumer Income When All Things Are Equal

 Many retailers today find themselves in a market environment with little differentiation from competitors.
 The study asked respondents which factors would prompt them to select one retailer over another if both offered identical products, prices and access.
 Once again, consumer response on which factors would drive loyalty, “all things being equal,” varied depending on the affluence of the respondent.

-For instance, consumers in lower income households were more likely to list fair treatment, status and trust as “tie-breaking” factors that would induce loyalty.
-Middle-class consumers reported receive incentives to shop with retailer as an important “tie-breaker.”
-In general, the greater the affluence, the more likely the respondent would list VIP benefits and experiences as an important determining factor if two retailers offered the same products at the same price and with the same access.
+For instance, consumers in lower income households were more likely to list fair treatment, status and feel retailer is socially responsible as tie-breaking factors that would induce loyalty.
+Middle-class consumers reported receive incentives to shop with retailer as an important tiebreaker.
+The most affluent were more likely to list VIP benefits and experiences, customer service and caring staff as important determining factors if two retailers offered the same products at the same price and with the same access.

 Consumer Income Affects Retailer Preference